Author Archive: Grant Willis

 Australia Club Plaque

 The Australia Club plaque is awarded to the local club from Australia with the greatest number of member stations making at least 50 valid QSOs in the Phone or CW sections in the contest.
-The Geelong Amateur Radio Club has again won this plaque with 13 eligible entries from VK3DL (CW+PH), VK3TU (CW+PH), VK3WK (CW+PH), VK3ZL (CW+PH), VK3DQW (PH), VK3PK (PH), VK3PY (PH), VK3SM (PH) and VK8AA (PH).
-The Eastern Mountain and District Radio Club (EMDRC) is runner up with 8 entries.
+The Geelong Amateur Radio Club has again won this plaque with 19 eligible entries from VK3DL (CW+PH), VK3NX (CW+PH), VK3TU (CW+PH), VK3WK (CW+PH), VK3ACR (PH), VK3AN (PH), VK3C (PH), VK3DQW (PH), VK3EC (PH), VK3JCC (PH), VK3MGM (PH), VK3PK (PH), VK3PY (PH), VK3SM (PH) and VK3YGO (PH).
+The Eastern Mountain and District Radio Club (EMDRC) is runner up with 10 entries.

 New Zealand Club Competition Plaque

 The New Zealand Club Competition plaque is awarded to the local New Zealand NZART Branch, DX club, or contest group with the greatest number of members making at least 50 valid QSOs as a single operator in the Phone or CW sections of the contest.
-Christchurch Branch 05 is again the winner of this plaque with 7 eligible entries from ZL4FZ (CW), ZL3AWB (PH), ZL3PIE (PH), ZL3TAO (PH), ZL3WF (PH), ZL3YB (PH) and ZL4TJE (PH).
-No other club had enough eligible entries.
+Christchurch Branch 05 is again the winner of this plaque with 6 eligible entries from ZL4FZ (CW), ZL3AC (PH), ZL3DW (PH), ZL3PIE (PH), ZL3WF (PH) and ZL3YB (PH).
+No other club had enough eligible entries to be considered for this award.

 North America Club Plaque

 The North America Club plaque is awarded to the club from North America with the greatest number of member stations (within a 400 km radius) making at least 25 valid QSOs in the Phone or CW sections in the contest.
-The Yankee Clipper Contest Club is again the winner of this plaque with 5 eligible entries from K1ZZ (CW), K1KI (CW), K1JB (CW+PH) and W1KM (PH).
+The Northern California Contest Club is the winner of this plaque with 4 eligible entries from N6RO (CW), KA6BIM (CW+PH) and WD6T (CW).
+The runner up position is shared between the Arizona Outlaws Contest Club, Big Sky Contesters Club, Potomac Valley Radio Club and the Yankee Clipper Contest Club who all had 3 entries.

 Newcomer Plaques